Privacy policy

 This website uses a so-called “cookie consent tool” to obtain effective user consent for cookies and cookie-based applications that require consent.
 The “cookie consent tool” is displayed to users in the form of an interactive user interface when they access the page, on which consent for certain cookies and/or cookie-based applications can be given by ticking the appropriate box.
 Through the use of the tool, all cookies/services requiring consent are only loaded if the respective user gives the corresponding consent by ticking the corresponding box.
 This ensures that such cookies are only set on the respective end device of the user if consent has been granted.

 The tool sets technically necessary cookies to save your cookie preferences.
-Personal user data is generally not processed.
+Personal user data is not processed in this process.

 If, in individual cases, personal data (such as the IP address) is processed for the purpose of storing, assigning or logging cookie settings, this is done in accordance with Art.
 6 (1) lit. f DSGVO on the basis of our legitimate interest in legally compliant, user-specific and user-friendly consent management for cookies and thus in a legally compliant design of our website.